Meet the team

 Shanna Dymond

-Shanna is an ABM Mother Supporter and trainee Breastfeeding Counsellor.
+Shanna is an ABM Peer Supporter and Trainee Breastfeeding Counsellor.
 She is Mum to Maddison who was born in October 2008.
 She breastfed Maddison until she was 14 months old.